-- Dividend We have adopted an "opt out" dividend reinvestment plan (the "DRIP").
-If your shares of common stock are registered in your own name, Reinvestment your distributions will automatically be reinvested under our DRIP in additional shares of common stock, unless you "opt out" of our DRIP Plan so as to receive cash dividends by delivering a written notice to our dividend paying agent.
+We have adopted an "opt out" dividend reinvestment plan (the "DRIP").
+If your shares of common stock are registered in your own name, your distributions will automatically be reinvested under our DRIP in additional shares of common stock, unless you "opt out" of our DRIP so as to receive cash dividends by delivering a written notice to our dividend paying agent.
 If your shares are held in the name of a broker or other nominee, you should contact the broker or nominee for details regarding opting out of our DRIP.
-Stockholders who receive distributions in the form of stock will be subject to the same U.S. federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
-See "Dividend Reinvestment Plan" in this prospectus for further information. - Certain Anti-Takeover Our charter and bylaws, as well as certain statutory and regulatory requirements, contain certain provisions that may have the effect of discouraging a third party from making an acquisition proposal for us.
-These anti-takeover provisions may inhibit a change in control in Measures circumstances that could give the holders of our securities the opportunity to realize a premium over the market price for our securities.
-See "Description of Our Capital Stock" in this prospectus for further information. - AvailableWe have filed with the SEC a registration statement on Form N-2 together with all amendments and related exhibits under the SecuritiesInformationAct.
-The registration statement contains additional information about us and the securities being offered by this prospectus.
+Stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
+See "Dividend Reinvestment Plan" in this prospectus.

+Certain Anti-Takeover Measures